patrick-andrew-jain-taylor/jain-taylor-family-cookbook/_recipes/pork-marinade.md

 tags: [Meat, Vegetarian]
 ---

-Also tasted great with chicken!
+Also tastes great with chicken!

 ## Ingredients